PaulWassermann/Face-recognition-schedule/README.md

 ### Requirements

-The app can only be ran on Windows 10.
+The app can only be run on Windows 10.

 ### Installation